 Gerald J. Lieberman fellowships are for doctoral students in the later stages of their programs.
-In 2018, twelve fellowships will be distributed, roughly in proportion to the doctoral student population.
-(Law and Business alternate nominating years.)
-There will be one fellowship in each of the Schools of Business, Education, Earth, Energy and Environmental Sciences and Medicine, and four in the Schools of Engineering and Humanities & Sciences.
+Each year, twelve fellowships are awarded across schools, and distributed in proportion to the doctoral student population.
 Faculty nominate outstanding students in their first five years of graduate study for the one-year award.

 The award honors Gerald J. Lieberman, who served Stanford as provost or acting provost during the tenures of three Stanford presidents.
 Lieberman was vice provost and dean of graduate studies and research from 1977-1985.
 In 1985 he was presented the Kenneth M. Cuthbertson Award for exceptional service to Stanford.
 He was cited, among other accomplishments, for his "tireless efforts on behalf of Stanford's graduate students."
 He joined the Stanford faculty in 1953 in statistics and industrial engineering.
 At the time of his death in 1999, he was professor emeritus of operations research and statistics.